Exploring Code Size and Footprint, and In-Memory Database Techniques to Minimize Footprint

 When used as an in-memory, embedded database system, eXtremeDB eliminates sources of latency such as cache misses, inter-process communication, remote procedure calls and creation of multiple copies of data.
 Learn more about eXtremeDB in real-time systems.

 Built as a true in-memory database system, eXtremeDB has always taken responsibility for memory management.
 As an embedded database system, eXtremeDB creates no processes or threads (it is thread-safe).
 And eXtremeDB has never had any dependencies on the operating system or C runtime library and can, in fact, run on “bare metal” with no operating system whatsoever.
 (Learn more on our FAQ page.)

-Small footprint, real-time eXtremeDB is being used successfully in manufacturing, transportation, telecommunications and other fields to meet the high demands of real-time systems.
-While traditional databases have long served as back-end repositories for control systems, eXtremeDB differs in that it serves as a persistent or in-memory database system that is integrated within the control systems’ real-time processes.
+Small footprint, ultra-fast eXtremeDB is being used successfully in manufacturing, transportation, telecommunications and other fields to meet the high demands of embedded systems.
+While traditional databases have long served as back-end repositories for control systems, eXtremeDB differs in that it serves as a persistent or in-memory database system that is integrated within the control systems’ streaming processes.

-eXtremeDB can achieve predictable response times in the microsecond range, and is designed to operate in the harsh environment of real-time systems.
-It thrives within the strict requirements for resource utilization, and is ready to provide the performance and reliability required by real-time control applications.
+eXtremeDB can achieve predictable response times in the microsecond range, and is designed to operate in the harsh environment of industrial or military/aerospace systems.
+It thrives within the strict requirements for resource utilization, and is ready to provide the performance and reliability required by these control applications.